Mohitsharma44/pyFlirPT/README.md

 # pyflir
 Python wrapper for controlling the FLIR E Series Pan and Tilt devices.

+> Note:
+> - Remember to add the path where you clone this repo to your `PATH` global variable.
+I don't use relative imports.

 ## Usage:
 #### Using joystick
 **Ipython:**